xster/flutter-wiki/Desktop-shells.md

 will be available in the future; for now it may be helpful to look at [the flutter-desktop-embedding example](https://github.com/google/flutter-desktop-embedding/tree/master/example).

+In addition to the Flutter library, your application will need to bundle your Flutter assets (as created by `flutter build bundle`).
+On Windows and Linux you will also nee the ICU data from the Flutter engine (look for `icudtl.dat` under the `bin/cache/artifacts/engine` directory in your Flutter tree).

 #### macOS Note

 Currently you must set up your FLEView in a XIB, rather than in code (this will change in the future).
 To